Anatta336/vue-quote-builder/Progress.md

 I added frontend logic for creating a dropdown menu listing all the existing products.
 I added a filter to only show the products which aren't already in the quote.
 As this depends on data that has to first be fetched, async/await and Promise.all is used to make sure the filtered list is generated only after the data is available.

+I added validation for use when updating the products in a quote.
+I added the ability to add and subtract from the count of a product in the quote.
+On reaching zero count it is handled on the backend as a removal.

 ## To Do
 anywhere that's displaying price_pence, use the vue component